marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 There is do not totally proper work with passwords (encryption or hashing is missing; and stored not encrypted passwords);

-Missing encryption between application and browser.
+Missing encryption between application and browser (visible under the browser-console and HTTP-protocol).

+This is will be more visible by using sniffers.
+Or with popular software for analysing web-traffic (liek Wireshark);

 Do not handled logout and some other related things.
+As result stuck for "session"-access;

 For fix this points - we able (as example) to use features, which provided by Spring Framework.